Bira/octopus-carnival/_drafts/lphr-scene-08.md

 hours before the evening pickup.
 These are delivered by a dottari patrol, and consist of decent food for the guards and crappy rations for the prisoners.

-The prisoners work with the salt during the day and sleep in the northern room at night.
+The prisoners work with the salt during the day and sleep in the front office at night.
 There's always at least one guard keeping an eye on them.
 Kossrani and four thugs keep watch by day while three thugs sleep.
 Those three keep watch at night while the others sleep.
 Kossrani wakes up at night to deliver his clandestine salt, then goes back to sleep.

-# Player Hat: Planning
+# [Player] Planning

 I think it's fair to assume that the PCs would have a planning meeting in the Wasp Nest now that they know where Comerivos is.